 Principal / Dean

-Tanja M. Sadow, Dean of the JDMIS, will provide guidance, by way of her three decades of experience in the field of education in Jewellery Arts, continued support in curriculum development and will oversee the quality of instruction.
+Tanja M. Sadow, Dean of the JDMIS, will provide guidance, by way of over four decades of experience in the field of education in Jewellery Arts, continued support in curriculum development and will oversee the quality of instruction.
 Tanja’s public and professional reputation in Singapore, and throughout the Jewellery Industry, together with her extensive network of contacts within the jewellery education, retail and wholesale industries will provide an invaluable support to the JDMIS and its students.

 Broadcast Journalist and Presenter, Mediacorp